 On this day at MGM Judy was filming Little Nellie Kelly, with more scenes shot on the “Interior Kelly Flat” set.
 Time called 9 a.m.; dismissed: 6:39 p.m.

 August 29, 1941: Judy, Mickey Rooney, and the rest of the cast of Babes on Broadway pre-recorded “Hoe Down” for the film.
-The Daily Music Report shows that takes 15, 19, and 22 of the first section were printed and takes 2 and 3 of the “finale” section of the number (orchestra only) were printed.
+The Daily Music Report shows that takes 15, 19, and 22 of the first section were printed, and takes 2 and 3 of the “finale” section of the number (orchestra only) were printed.
 Seen in the photos are Mickey Rooney, Judy Garland, Virginia Weidler, Busby Berkeley, Roger Edens, Ray McDonald, Richard Quine, and Anne Rooney.

 Time called: 10:30 a.m.; lunch: 12:50-1:50 p.m.; time dismissed: 4:50 p.m.
 The cast began filming the number just a few days later on September 2, 1941, which means that the playback disc created for use during the filming must have been rushed through the process.
-What’s interesting is that the report lists the song as Scene No. 2011 with the “finale” following at 2012.
+What’s interesting is that the report lists the song as Scene No. 2011 with the “finale” following at Scene No. 2012.
 The playback disc (shown below) lists the scene number of Part 1 of the song as 2404.
 The logical explanation is that either the number is wrong on the disc or the numbers changed due to script rewrites.

 August 29, 1941: “KEEP YOUR SKIN IMMACULATELY CLEAN”!
-Judy is the example of healthy young skin.
+Judy is an example of healthy young skin.
 She could also be seen in Life Begins for Andy Hardy.

 On May 3, 1942, an article was written about Judy lending her childhood doll to MGM for use as a prop in the “Doll Shop” number in For Me And My Gal.
 The article goes on to state, “Judy came to the rescue with her own cherished childhood dolly.
 It was one the young star had won in a contest sponsored by Mary Pickford many years ago.”
 One would assume that this was more fiction dreamed up by MGM’s every prolific publicity department.
 However, it just might be true!
 At least the existence of the doll, Mary Pickford’s connection to it, and the contest are true.